coinbase/coinbase-wordpress/readme.txt

 == Screenshots ==

-1. Using the Coinbase menu widget, you can add bitcoin buttons to your sidebar.
+1. Install from the plugin repository
-2. Use the coinbase_button shortcode to insert buttons into your posts.
+2. Configure the plugin from the Settings menu.
-3. Configure the plugin from the Settings menu.
+4. Using the Coinbase menu widget, you can add bitcoin buttons to your sidebar.